-A. Communication in Edge Networks
+3.1 Communication in Edge Networks

-Many studies have been carried out, leading to different approaches aiming at exploiting the edge and provide various allocation techniques to fulfill application requirements.
+Many studies propose various allocation techniques to facilitate the deployment of IoT applications in edge networks.
 In this context, many platforms use different communication types aiming to achieve particular system goals.
 The current literature recognizes and briefly discusses communication types at the edge [17], [18].
 According to the paper [6], three main types of communications in Edge Computing are identified: hierarchical, P2P, and hybrid.

 Notably, P2P approaches have shown great potential to handle edge infrastructures in a scalable manner [19].
 Therefore, a lot of research has been conducted in this context, resulting in many approaches that aim at organizing edge devices using different communication types [20].
 Due to their fully distributed nature, P2P architectures are both scalable, reliable [21], and fault-tolerant [22].
 Many edge-based platforms use P2P to organize edge devices within the edge network [23].
 Similarly, Cabrera et al. [24] propose a P2P-based fog platform that enables storing data generated from IoT devices.
 In the proposed approach, data is stored among fog devices in a distributed manner.
 A fog device can restore corrupted data by asking other fog device in the network.
-In the mentioned works, devices are organized in a P2P manner and are assumed to have partial view [25] or full view of the network (i.e., $\mathcal{O}(1)$ protocols).
+In the mentioned works, devices are organized in a P2P manner and are assumed to have partial view [25] or full view of the network (i.e., O(1) protocols).
 In contrast to the mentioned works, our approach provides a decentralized mechanism to organize edge devices in clusters.
 Our solution determines the most suitable edge devices to place coordinators in edge networks and adapts to the network changes that may occur.
 Nevertheless, the proposed solution makes edge neighborhoods autonomous environments and less dependent on centralized nodes.

-B. Resource Management
+3.2 Resource Management